raisedevs/version-upload-action/README.md

-# firmware-upload-action
+# version-upload-action

-Raise's GitHub Action for uploading firmware to Raise.dev.
+Raise's GitHub Action for uploading Versions and their binary data to Raise.dev.

 ## Using